Minimum degree stability of $H$-free graphs: deltaH for 3-chromatic H -- proof of Theorem 3

 We claim that in fact there is equality.
-Before proving this, we need the following Andr\'{a}sfai-Erd\H{o}s-S\'{o}s style result for odd cycles, which was noted by H\"{a}ggkvist \cite{Haggkvist1982}.
+Before proving this, we need the following result for odd cycles, which was noted by Andr\'{a}sfai, Erd\H{o}s and S\'{o}s~\cite{AES1974}.
 For completeness we give a proof.

 \begin{lemma} Let $g \geqslant 2$ be a positive integer.
 Suppose $G$ is a non-bipartite graph with

 Then $G$ contains an odd cycle of length less than $2g + 1$. \end{lemma}

 \begin{Proof} Let $C$ be the shortest odd cycle in $G$.
 By minimality, $C$ is induced and no vertex is adjacent to three vertices in $C$.
 Thus,